Beating the Heat: How to Perform Well When It’s Hot

 The crisp, cool mornings and evenings of winter and spring have said their final farewells for the year.
 While there still may be a couple of days left where temperatures stay in a sweet spot for rigorous outdoor exercise as we head into the Summer, hot, humid days are coming — we will all need to beat the heat.

-Chasing personal records in the Fall, Winter, and Spring months has become a popular pastime for fitness lovers, but trying to push yourself to the limits in the dead of summer can sap the motivation from even the most determined athletes and be downright dangerous without the right gear and hydration.
+Chasing personal records in the fall, winter, and spring months has become a popular pastime for fitness lovers.
+But pushing oneself to the limit in the dead of summer requires both immense determination and preparedness.
+Working out in blistering temps can be downright dangerous without the right gear and hydration.

 1. Protecting Yourself: Hydration

 Few things can be more limiting or dangerous than finding yourself dehydrated and stuck out in the heat.
-Some people may be able to get away with cardio or weight lifting in higher temperatures without consuming enough water, but it’s never a good idea.
-When the temperature is elevated and you’re planning on heading out for a trail run, bike ride, or other activity that will take you further away from home, it’s an even worse idea.
+Some people may be able to get away with cardio or weight lifting in higher temperatures without drinking the recommended amount of water, but it’s never a good idea.
+When the temperature is elevated and you’re planning on heading out for a trail run, bike ride, or other activity that will take you further away from your base, it’s an even worse idea.

 Wearing light, loose-fitting clothing, workout shirts, and running shorts, ideally with SPF protection, is a great way to prevent sunburn and other long-term maladies caused by spending too much time under a beating sun.

 Moisture-wicking shirts and shorts are also a great option for staying dry and preventing painful chafing.

 Since the COVID-19 pandemic, neck gaiters have become a common garment for men and women to cover their faces.
 However, when dipped in water and chilled or frozen before outdoor activities, they are a great tool to stay cool, especially during shorter workouts.
 Cold packs and cooling towels are also crucial for cooling down quickly.